The TL pretest is over. See you next year. The final version of last year's page is below just for the curious.

 After a successful installation, you can update from the tlpretest repository using tlmgr from time to time, if you wish.
 In the event of unusually drastic changes during the pretest you may have to reinstall.

-If you find other changes that should be noted, please report them.
+If you discover other changes that should be noted, please report them.
 Such documentation improvements are among the most important things pretesters can help with.